cmake

 PYQT4_VERSION - The version of PyQt4 found expressed as a 6 digit hex number

-suitable for comparision as a string
+suitable for comparison as a string

 PYQT4_VERSION_STR - The version of PyQt4 as a human readable string.